FSXAC/FSXAC.github.io/documents/CIVL250/module4.md

 ### Key Aspects of The IDP

-The three key aspects of the integrative design processes are design goals, IDP stakeholders, and design <dfn title="intense final effort made to complete a solution to a given architectural problem">charette</dfn>.
+The three key aspects of the integrative design processes are design goals, IDP stakeholders, and design <dfn definition="intense final effort made to complete a solution to a given architectural problem">charette</dfn>.

 #### Design Goals